 Amateur Photographer verdict

-Compact, lightweight and bright, with pro level optics.
-Suitable for a variety of genres.
+Compact, lightweight and bright, with pro-level optics, this is a top-notch lens suitable for a variety of genres.

 Pros